 In the absence of an official number of SEs in the country, the sampling of SEs was based on representation of different SEs models.
 Following ICSEM recommendations the sample of SEs included proportional representation of SEs of each type defined in the typology.
-Moreover, diversity in services and target group inclusion were taken into consideration in defining the sample.
+Moreover, diversity in services and target group inclusion were taken into consideration in defining the sample groups, the majority of the respondents were users of services offered by some of the interviewed SEs.
+Precise description of the samples for each marginalized groups follows.